groboclown/pipit/README.md

 To connect to Pipit, you'll need to tell the AWS apis the server endpoint of the Pipit server.
 The endpoint will be the server address plus the service name as the path.
-For example, if you're connecting to the SQS service on the localhost on port 3001, the url would be `http://localhost:3001/sqs/`.
+For example, if you're connecting to the SQS service on localhost, port 3001, the url would be `http://localhost:3001/sqs/`.

 Details on how to setup specific AWS APIs are covered in the [docs/WorkingWithAwsApis.md](Working With AWS API Packages) document.